Dependent Care Assistance Program (DCAP)

 What happens to my DCAP funds when coverage ends?

-If you terminate employment and have unspent DCAP funds, you may continue to submit claims for eligible expenses through the end of the claims run-out period, so long as the expenses allow you to attend school full-time, look for work, or work full-time.
-Claims may be submitted up to your account balance and must be submitted to Navia Benefit Solutions by March 31 of the following plan year.
+If you terminate employment and have unspent DCAP funds, you may continue to submit claims for eligible expenses through the end of the claims run-out period (March 31 of the following year), so long as the expenses allow you to attend school full-time, look for work, or work full-time.
+Claims may be submitted up to your account balance.
 You cannot incur expenses after December 31 of the plan year.
 There are no continuation coverage rights for the DCAP.

 For more information on when coverage ends, see the DCAP Enrollment Guide on Navia's website.
-You can also call Navia at 1-800-669-3539 or email customerservice@naviabenefits.com.
+You can also call Navia at 1-800-669-3539 or email Navia customer service.

 Contact